 Canada is making clear progress on aiding those with disabilities, especially travellers with mobility issues.
 Many public buildings around Canada’s major cities and tourist zones have access to lifts and ramps, while pedestrian crossings often have sloping curbs.

-For more logistical information on air, bus, rail and ferry transportation, visit the Canadian federal government’s Access to Travel portal.
+For more logistical information on air, bus, rail and ferry transportation, visit the Canadian federal government’s Travel portal.

 If you do live with a visual, hearing or other impairment, let your booking agent or group leader know early on so they’re aware and suitable arrangements can be made.
 As a general rule, knowing some common words in the local language, carrying a written itinerary with you and taking to the streets in a group, rather than solo, can help make your travel experience the best it can be.